The course evaluation is open

 2. describe and illustrate principles of enzyme catalysis, kinetics and regulation

-3. identify structural and functional parts in protein stuctures and relate to the function of the protein (e g catalytic mechanism at enzymes, receptor mechanism)
+3. identify structural and functional parts in protein molecules and relate them to the biological function of the protein (e g catalytic mechanism at enzymes, receptor mechanism)

 4. account at a general level for methods to generate and use biological information (gene technology and bioinformatics)